-Kalagas are generally made from linen, silk, velvet and cotton embellished with sequins, embroidery, beads, pearls.
-Depending on the intricacy of the design and size of the tapestry, this piece of art can take several weeks to make.
-A kalaga is truly a unique wall art that I proudly display in my home.
+Kalagas are generally made from linen, silk, velvet, and cotton embellished with sequins, embroidery, beads, and pearls.
+Depending on the intricacy of the design and the size of the tapestry, this piece of art can take several weeks to make.
+A kalaga is truly a unique piece of wall art that I proudly display in my home.

 The last step in making the kalaga is to fill in the background.
 Kalagas are famous for having backgrounds crafted in beautiful swirled patterns of sequins.